lwgover/Teaching/1/README.md

 Hi Lucas, I'm Adam Alan Smith <br>
 ```
 <br>Example with objects:
-> Create a Person object, with a name of instance as adam, and give it the name "Adam"
+> Create a Person object, with a name of instance as adam, and give it the name "Adam" <br>
-> Create a Person object, call it lucas, and give it the name "Lucas"
+> Create a Person object, call it lucas, and give it the name "Lucas" <br>
-> right click on adam, and run the introduce function
+> right click on adam, and run the introduce function <br>
-> you should get a terminal pop up that says "Hi Lucas, I'm Adam"
+> you should get a terminal pop up that says "Hi Lucas, I'm Adam" <br>

 9. Now you're going to make a third class called `SuperHero` which will extend Person
 Think of extend like it's saying: "SuperHero is a type of person, who can do everything a person can, and more."